Christian Bethancourt Player Props: Rays vs. Mariners

 Christian Bethancourt At The Plate

-- Bethancourt has reached base via a hit in 30 games this year (of 52 played), and had multiple hits in 10 of those games.
+- Bethancourt has reached base via a hit in 31 games this season (of 53 played), and had multiple hits in 10 of those games.

-- He has homered in 13.5% of his games this year, and 3.7% of his plate appearances.

-- In 28.8% of his games this season, Bethancourt has driven in at least one run.
-In four of those games (7.7%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.